ShreyAgarwal71/CS180SocialMedia/LeWallServer/README.md

 The main components of the project include:

-- **App.java**: The main entry point of the application, initializing and running the backend simulation.
+- **AppServer.java**: The main entry point of the application, is initializing and running the backend simulation.
+- **Worker.java:** Instance of a server worker that can handle multiple clients with the usage of `java.nio` channels
 - **Database.java**: Manages reading from and writing to files, acting as a simple file-based database.

 ---